-Figure 11.13 An example graph for topological sort.
+Figure 11.14 An example graph for topological sort.
 Seven tasks have dependencies as shown by the directed graph.

-Using this algorithm starting at JI and visiting adjacent neighbors in alphabetic order, vertices of the graph in Figure 11.13 are printed out in the order J7, J5, J4, J6, J2, J3, J1.
-When reversed, this yields the legal topological sort J1, J3, J2, J6, J4, J5, J7.
+Using this algorithm starting at J1 and visiting adjacent neighbors in alphabetic order, vertices of the graph in Figure 11.14 are printed out in the order J7, J5, J4, J6, J2, J3, J1.
+Reversing this yields the topological sort J1, J3, J2, J6, J4, J5, J7.

-We can also implement topological sort using a queue instead of recursion.
-To do so, we first visit all edges, counting the number of edges that lead to each vertex (i.e., count the number of prerequisites for each vertex).
+We can implement topological sort using a queue instead of recursion, as follows.
+First visit all edges, counting the number of edges that lead to each vertex (i.e., count the number of prerequisites for each vertex).
 All vertices with no prerequisites are placed on the queue.
 We then begin processing the queue.
 When Vertex V is taken off of the queue, it is printed, and all neighbors of V (that is, all vertices that have V as a prerequisite) have their counts decremented by one.
-Any neighbor whose count is now zero is placed on the queue.
+Place on the queue any neighbor whose count becomes zero.
 If the queue becomes empty without printing all of the vertices, then the graph contains a cycle (i.e., there is no possible ordering for the tasks that does not violate some prerequisite).
-The printed order for the vertices of the graph in Figure 11.13 using the queue version of topological sort is $\mathbf{J1}$ , $\mathbf{J2}$ , $\mathbf{J3}$ , $\mathbf{J6}$ , $\mathbf{J4}$ , $\mathbf{J5}$ , $\mathbf{J7}$ .
-Figure 11.14 shows an implementation for the queue-based topological sort algorithm.
+The printed order for the vertices of the graph in Figure 11.14 using the queue version of topological sort is J1, J2, J3, J6, J4, J5, J7.
+Figure 11.15 shows an implementation for the algorithm.